alistaircol/ac-website/content/articles/laravel-post-migration-event-listener.md

 How do you listen to a post-migration event?

-There's nothing super-easy out of the box for this, but I'll show what I did.
+There's nothing super-easy (i.e. more than one step required) out of the box for this, but I'll show what I did.

-- Make a service provider
+- Make a service provider (or add to an existing provider)
-- Register the service provider
+- Register the service provider (if not adding to an existing provider)
-- Make a post-migration handler
+- Add post-migration handler logic

 ## Service Provider

 I'm not 100% sure whether this is the best approach, but I want to dump this information here.

-This isn't required, you can add to the main `AppServiceProvider`'s `boot` but maybe having separate is better for you.
+It isn't absolutely necessary to create a new `Provider`, you can add to the main `AppServiceProvider`'s `boot`, but maybe having separate is better for you.

-While trying to find a solution, I answered [this](https://stackoverflow.com/questions/63194721) similar SO question.
+While trying to find a solution, I answered [this](https://stackoverflow.com/questions/63194721) similar SO question, which gave me a head-start and something to look at to achieve my goal!

 ```bash
 php artisan make:provider CommandListenerProvider